 It could be that your project isn’t marketable, your query letter wasn’t good, you queried the wrong agents… something is preventing you from getting in the door.
 It doesn’t necessarily mean you’re a bad writer, it just means that you’re in for a reevaluation of your project and your approach.

-If, however, you’re getting requests for partials (hooray for you!) and fulls (even better!), but you’re not getting an agent to bite, it may mean that you’re close but that something isn’t quite right, and maybe you can make some changes that will make your project better.
+If, however, you’re getting requests for partials (hooray for you!) and fulls (even better!), but you’re not getting an agent to bite and offer you representation, it may mean that you’re close but that something isn’t quite right, and maybe you can make some changes to the manuscript that will make your project better.

 This is where an accumulation of a some personalized rejection letters can actually be helpful in gauging how well things are going.